Centralizers in pseudo-finite groups: Involutions in pseudo-periodic groups

 Now we state and prove Hartley and Meixner's result for pseudo-finite groups.

 \begin{prop} Let $G$ be a pseudo-finite group containing an involution $i$ with a finite centralizer.
-Then there is a definable normal subgroup $H$ of $G$ of finite index such that $H'$ is contained in $C_G(i)$. \end{prop} \pf First note that it is enough to show that $G$ is finite-by-abelian-by-finite: \\ In this case, we have that the FC-center of $G$, which we denote by $A$ in the latter, has finite index in $G$.
-Moreover, it is finite-by-abelian and thus definable.
-Then the definable normal subgroup $C_A([A,A])$ has finite index in $G$ and is nilpotent of class two.
+Then there is a definable normal subgroup $H$ of $G$ of finite index such that $H'$ is contained in $C_G(i)$. \end{prop} \pf First note that it is enough to show that $G$ is finite-by-abelian-by-finite: \\ In this case, there exists a finite index normal subgroup $A$ of $G$ which is finite-by-abelian.
+Suppose that the derived subgroup of $A$ has size $k$.
+Then, as the conjugacy class of any element of $A$ has size at most $k$, the FC-center of $G$ contains $A$ and so it has finite index in $G$ as well.
+Moreover, if $y_1,\ldots,y_m$ are representatives of the cosets of $A$ in $\FC(G)$, then every element of $\FC(G)$ has a conjugacy class of size at most $\max\{ k\cdot |y_i^G| \, : \, i=1,\ldots,m \}$ and so the $\FC$-center of $G$ is definable and finite-by-abelian by \cite[14.5.11]{Rob}.
+It follows that the definable normal subgroup $\FC(G)\cap C_{G}(\FC(G)')$ has finite index in $G$ and is nilpotent of class two.
 Thus by Lemma \ref{LemNil2} we obtain the result.

 Now, let $G$ be a pseudo-finite group with an involution $i$ with a finite centralizer of size $n$ and suppose that any pseudo-finite group with an involution that has a centralizer of size strictly smaller than $n$ is finite-by-abelian-by-finite.